Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \subsection StructureModularity Modular Design
 The ISO<i><sub>AgLib</sub></i> is modularized according to the different functional components.
-Only a small part of the modules is obligatory for all systems, so that an individual project can adopt the capability and Flash ROM size to the specific needs.<br>
+Only a small part of the modules is obligatory for all systems, so that an individual project can adapt the capability and Flash ROM size to the specific needs.<br>

 \subsection StructureLayers Layered Design
-The ISO<i><sub>AgLib</sub></i> is designed for easy adoption to new hardware platforms.
+The ISO<i><sub>AgLib</sub></i> is designed for easy adaptation to new hardware platforms.
 Thereby the greatest part of the software can be used without any changes for all hardware types.
 The more this common software part is used, the better the quality can get. <br>
 The layered structure is described by the following diagram: